Scouting magazine (The Scout Association): The Scouter (1923–1971)

 In January 1923, The Headquarters Gazette was renamed The Scouter.
 It had an initial circulation of 14,000 and a cover price of 3d, which was eventually raised to 6d in 1947.
 Rex Hazlewood was appointed editor in 1944, a position he would hold until his retirement in 1968.
 Following cessation of publication of The Scout magazine in 1966, The Scouter took on some of its features and some similar content.
 The magazine was renamed Scouting in January 1971.

 Scouting (1971–2020)

 Scouting was available by subscription or could be bought at a newsagent.
 In October 2004, Scouting was relaunched in A5 size and sent free to adult leaders and officers of The Scout Association.
 In 2013, the magazine had an average circulation of 116,700 copies.
-Although plans were being developed to replace Scouting with other means of support online, this change was accelerated by the COVID-19 pandemic and the last issue was published digitally and distributed by email in Autumn 2020.
-There is now a "Scout and Scouting" magazine but it is an independent publication.
+Although plans were being developed to replace Scouting with other means of support online, this change was accelerated by the COVID-19 pandemic and the last issue was published digitally and distributed by email in autumn 2020.
+There is now a "Scout and Scouting" magazine but it is an independent publication originating from the United Kingdom.